Medically reviewed by Drugs.com. Last updated on July 9, 2019.

 Lung function tests

-These simple, noninvasive tests are used to diagnose asthma and COPD.
+These simple, noninvasive tests, such as spirometry, are used to diagnose asthma and COPD.
 They measure how much air your lungs can hold and how fast you can exhale.

 Your doctor may request an asthma challenge test, which checks how well you can breathe before and after inhaling the drug methacholine (Provocholine).